 Drag On Tape: http://www.dragontape.com

-To sum up, in my opinion, the use of video is inherently motivated for students if it is used occasionally, and as a starting point for doing some language activities related to the topic of the lesson (of course, not as the default mode for starting a class).
+The use of video is inherently motivating for students if it is used occasionally, and as a starting point for doing some language activities related to the topic of the lesson (of course, not as the default mode for starting a class).

-Using interesting and funny video clips can be useful as well; it is a good way to engage your students, as I explained before, and you should not feel guilty of low expectations.
+Using interesting and funny video clips can be useful as well; and, I think you should not feel guilty of low expectations.
 The highest-level executive thinking, spontaneity and making connections and “aha” moments are more likely to occur in an atmosphere of joy and comfort.
 It is obvious that if you enjoy your teaching, it is likely that your students will be enjoying your lessons too.
-Enjoy 🙂